xsfuentes/adblock/README.md

 `/opt/adblock/adblock.sh toggle`	Disable the adlocker if active, enable if inactive.
 Perfect for one of the custom buttons on your router.

-`/opt/adblock/adblock.sh clean`	Delete host files and Stop Adblock.
+`/opt/adblock/adblock.sh clean`	Delete host files and stops Adblock.

 ### Example starting the script when the router boot
 Administration>Scripts>WAN Up